vaibhav90/biotechX-CDW-Tech-Choices/README.md

 # Healthcare Data Repository: Making Informed Technology Choices

-A comprehensive guide and presentation on building a Healthcare Data Repository, focusing on the technical choices involved in constructing a robust data warehouse.
+A comprehensive guide and presentation on building a Healthcare Data Repository, focusing on the technical choices involved in constructing a robust data repositories.

 ## Overview